Salt Lake City Wrongful Death Attorney

 In addition, a court may award the plaintiff in a wrongful death claim with punitive damages, meant to punish the defendant for acts of intentional or reckless conduct, as well as to deter others from engaging in similar conduct.

-How Long You Have to Bring a Wrongful Death Claim
+How Long Do I Have to Bring a Wrongful Death Claim?

 Before discussing a wrongful death settlement with the negligent party or their insurance provider, consult with a knowledgeable and experienced Utah wrongful death attorney who can help you understand your legal options.

-We will help you hold negligent parties accountable for your tragic loss.
+We will help you hold negligent parties accountable for your tragic loss of a loved one.
 Contact us online, or call our firm at (801) 264-6677 to discuss your case.
 We offer free consultations.
 There is no risk to meeting with us — we only get paid if we recover in your claim.